BRAND IDENTITY & WEBSITE DESIGN – UX, UI

 The brief

-ThirtyThree is a full-service agency with offices in London, New York and Bristol.
-They are quite a bold, high-energy, creative team, however their brand identity or website hadn't been updated in over 5 years and the image they were projecting had become obsolete.
+ThirtyThree is a full-service agency with offices in London, New York, and Bristol.
+Known for its bold, high-energy, and creative team, the agency hadn’t updated its brand identity or website in over five years — and the image it was projecting no longer reflected who we had become.

 A new look & feel